Paranormal Activity 3

-Paranormal Activity 3 is a 2011 American found footage supernatural horror film, directed by Henry Joost and Ariel Schulman.
-It is the third (chronologically, the first) installment of the Paranormal Activity series and serves as a prequel, mostly set 18 years prior to the events of the first two films.
+Paranormal Activity 3 is a 2011 American found footage supernatural horror film directed by Henry Joost and Ariel Schulman.
+It is the third installment of the Paranormal Activity series and serves as a prequel, mostly set 18 years prior to the events of the first two films.
 It was released in theaters on October 21, 2011.
 Paranormal Activity 3 was also Joost and Schulman's first horror film.

 The film broke financial records upon release, setting a new record for a midnight opening for a horror film ($8 million) and the best opening day for a horror film in the United States ($26.2 million).